 If you have any additional questions or queries about Students’ Forum, motions or voting please email firstname.lastname@example.org.

 Students' Forum prior to Covid-19

 This meeting is also the home of change, where any student can bring forward a motion (an agenda of action for the Union to act upon) to be discussed and debated by every student at the meeting.
 All motions will then go online to be voted on by the whole student body.
 If passed, motions become policies: see our list of existing policy.
 If you want to see a change in the Union this is the place to make it happen.

 Submit a Motion

-Motions are policy proposals which can be submitted for consideration at Student Assembly, where they are discussed, debated and voted on.
+Motions are policy proposals which can be submitted for consideration at Students' Forum, where they are discussed, debated and voted on.
 If passed, they become Students' Union policy and shape the work we do.
 Click here to find out more about submitting a motion.

 Amendments to Motions

-Motions are published before Student Assembly, and if you disagree with all or part of the motion you have two options: you can attend Student Assembly and speak or vote against it, and or you can submit an amendment to change part of it.
+Motions are published before Students' Forum, and if you disagree with all or part of the motion you can attend Students' Forum and speak or vote against it.

-Any student may propose an amendment and will be given time at the Assembly to outline why they believe it is necessary to make the amendment.
-The Union Chair will then take a vote from attendees at the Assembly to see if the amendment is accepted or not.
+Any student may propose an amendment and will be given time at the Students' Forum to outline why they believe it is necessary to make the amendment.
+The Union Chair will then take a vote from attendees at the Forum to see if the amendment is accepted or not.